Teochew people: Culture

+The Teochew language (潮州话 (潮州話); Teochew pronunciation: Diê5 ziu1 uê7) is a series of dialect varieties spoken across the geographical area which was formerly administered by Teochew Prefecture (or Chaozhou Fu, 潮州府) from the Hongwu period of the Ming dynasty (1369) to the end of the Qing dynasty.
+It is spoken by roughly 10 million people in Chaoshan and more than five million outside the Chinese mainland.

-Chaoshan cuisine is known for its distinctive sauces, seafood dishes, and stews.
+Teochew Cuisine is known for its unique cooking method, distinctive sauces, seafood dishes, and stews.

-Teochew opera (潮劇) is a traditional art form, which has a history of more than 500 years and is now enjoyed by 20 million Teochew people in over 20 countries and regions.
+Teochew opera (潮劇) is a traditional art form, which has a history of more than 400 years and is now enjoyed by 20 million Teochew people in over 20 countries and regions.
 Based on local folk dances and ballads, Teochew opera has formed its own style under the influence of Nanxi Opera.
-Nanxi is one of the oldest Chinese operas and originated in the Song Dynasty.
+Nanxi is one of the oldest Chinese operas and originated in the Song dynasty.
 The old form of choral accompaniment still preserves its distinctive features.
-Clowns and females are the most distinctive characters in Teochew opera, and fan play and acrobatic skills are prominent.
+Clowns (潮丑) and females are the most distinctive characters in Teochew opera, and fan play and acrobatic skills are prominent.

 Teochew music (潮州音樂) is popular in Chaoshan's teahouse scene.
 The Teochew string instrument, gong, drum, and traditional Chinese flute are typically involved in ensembles.
 The current Chaozhou drum music is said to be similar to the Drum and Wind Music form of the Han and Tang dynasties.

 Teochew woodcarving (潮州木雕) is a form of Chinese woodcarving originating from Chaoshan.
-Teochew people used a great deal of Teochew wood carving in their buildings.
+Featuring exquisite, sophisticated, precise and lifelike carvings, Teochew woodcarving is one of the oldest and lively woodcarving art in China.
+Teochew people used a great deal of Teochew wood carving in their buildings, especially the Teochew gold-leaf gilded carving (金漆木雕).

-Yingge dance (英歌) is a form of Chinese folk dance originating in the Ming dynasty.
-It is one of the most representative forms of Teochew folk arts.
+Yingge dance (英歌) is a form of Chinese folk dance which started in the Qing dynasty.
+With a history of more than 300 years, it is regarded as one of the most representative forms folk arts in Teochew culture.

 Although few movies or television dramas have been made about the Teochew people, one such notable drama is the Singaporean 1995 drama series The Teochew Family.
 In 2019, Netflix released the documentary series Flavorful Origins, which focused on Teochew cuisine.